4.14 Create an animation from multiple R plots

 The image format of the animation is GIF, which works well for HTML output, but it is not straightforward to support GIF in LaTeX.
-That is why you only see two static image frames if you are reading the PDF or printed version of this book in Figure 3.2.
+That is why you only see two static image frames in Figure 4.3 if you are reading the PDF or printed version of this book.
 If you read the online version of this book, you will see the actual animation.

 fig.show = "animate" will use the animate package to create the animation.
 Below is an example: